ewelinascislowska/comments-application/README.md

-# widget
+# Widget
-Widget with posts and comments
+Widget showing posts and comments under.
+There is search input which filter results.